 When people think of the arts in worship, they typically think of music.
-Here at FUMCL, we strive to expand the vision to include ALL sacred arts in worship and in ministry.
-The arts have a special ability to enrich the lives of those who worship.
-The Sacred Arts Ministry at FUMCL has categorized the various arts into the following areas: Practical Arts (Domestic), Performing Arts, Literary Arts and Visual Arts.
-In our modern world, the field of “Virtual Arts” (digital media) is also important in worship and ministry.
+Here at FUMC-Leavenworth, we strive to expand the vision to include ALL sacred arts in worship and in ministry.
+The arts have a special ability to enrich the lives of those who worship and in the everyday life of the community.
+We have categorized the various arts into the following areas:

-As you can imagine, there is quite a bit of cross over between artistic fields.
-These lists are by no means exhaustive.
-They are intended, however, to spur on the imagination to realize that there are MANY areas of the arts which can be used to enrich worship and to enhance our ministry to others.
+As you can imagine, there is quite a bit of cross over between the artistic fields, and they are often used together to create an atmosphere that inspires and uplifts.
+This list is by no means exhaustive and is intended to help recognize that there are MANY areas of the arts which can be used to enrich worship and enhance our ministries to others.

 You must be logged in to post a comment.